What is a thigh lift?

 Many thigh lift procedures are performed on an outpatient basis, allowing patients to return home the day of surgery.
-General anesthesia or sedation are typically used during the procedure.
+General anesthesia is used during the procedure.

 - Fat necrosis